ibexa/documentation-user/docs/personalization/dashboard.md

 # Reviewing performance

-You can review statistical information related to the functioning of the personalization service, to help you fine-tune [models](recommendation_models.md) and [scenarios](scenarios.md) and, in consequence, achieve better financial results.
+You can review statistical information related to the functioning of the Personalization service, to help you fine-tune [models](recommendation_models.md) and [scenarios](scenarios.md) and, in consequence, achieve better financial results.
-You can do this by visiting the dashboard, where you can monitor the performance of the personalization service.
+You can do this by visiting the dashboard, where you can monitor the performance of the Personalization service.

 The dashboard consists of several sections:

 - The top section contains tiles with the most important metrics, such as a number of recommendation calls, number of successful recommendations and so on.
 - The diagrams section presents statistical information on how the personalization service is used and how successful recommendations are, depending on key performance indicators.
 - The bottom section is made up of tables with detailed information, such as the most popular items.

+!!! note "Hosting multiple websites"

+    If you have permissions to access several websites hosted on an [[= product_name =]] instance, you can use the selector field to switch between dashboards for each of these sites.

 ## Statistical information